aws-samples/genai-system-evaluation/README.md

 This repository contains sample notebooks to demonstrate how to evaluate an LLM-augmented system.
 It provides tools and methods for local evaluation.

-## PreRequisites
+## Environment
+1. Ensure you've enabled Claude Sonnet and Claude Haiku in the Bedrock Console
+1. Ensure you have adequate permissions to call Bedrock from the Python SDK (Boto3)

+### Local
 These notebooks were tested with Python 3.12.
-If you're running locally, ensure you're using 3.12 (preferably using pyenv).
-Also ensure that you have the AWS CLI setup with the credentials you want set to the default profile
+If you're running locally, ensure you're using 3.12.
+Also ensure that you have the AWS CLI setup with the credentials you want set to the default profile.
+These credentials need access to Amazon Bedrock Models

 ## Table of Contents